Linux Mint Setting Permissions on File System

 (Press “Enter” to Execute Commands)Mate:

-- You Can Freely Set/Change the Permissions Only on Files/Directories You Hold.
+- You Can Freely Change Permissions over Files/Directories Your User’s Hold.

-- You Need Admin Super-Powers to Set/Change the Permissions on Entities You Do Not Hold!
+- But you need Admin Super User Powers to Change Permissions on Entities he Do Not Hold!

 Setting Up Permissions on Files and Directories